Netbreeze-GmbH/coffeescript-style-guide/README.md

 Prefer single quoted strings (`''`) instead of double quoted (`""`) strings, unless features like string interpolation are being used for the given string.

-Use block strings to hold formatted or indentation-sensitive text.
+Use block strings to hold formatted or indentation-sensitive text instead of special whitespace characters (`'\n\t'`).

 <a name="conditionals"/>
 ## Conditionals

 Avoid `then`.
-Prefer postfix for single-line single-branched `if` and `unless` or multi-line form with indentations otherwise
+Prefer postfix notation for single-line single-branched `if` and `unless` or multi-line form with indentations otherwise.

 ```coffeescript
 # Yes